All the latest on the current situation from Public Health England, including information about the virus and its symptoms.

 Some specialist services and clinics need to be held at bigger facilities, such as community hospitals or main hospitals.
 These are based in our main towns - Shrewsbury, Ludlow, Whitchurch, Oswestry, Telford and Bridgnorth.

 Find out about SEND specialist dentistry services in your area at Shropshire Community Health.
+For information specifically about children's dentistry, you can visit the Children's dental treatment section.

 Designated medical officer (DMO)/designated clinical officer (DCO)